radicallyopensecurity/Nonprofit-Ventures/course-materials/introduction/who-is-this-for.md

 # Who is this for?

 * Left-brain folk (rational thinkers, scientists, engineers, corporates)
-  * Business and ICT professionals might want to find more meaning in their work
+  * Business and ICT professionals may want to find more meaning in their work
-  * (Aspiring) social entrepreneurs can think about making their startups nonprofit
+  * (Aspiring) social entrepreneurs can optimize their startups/scale-ups for positive social impact
   * Foundations and NGOs can learn how business might be more flexible and scalable than their current legal forms

 * Right-brain folk (creatives)